keptn-contrib/dynatrace-service/documentation/troubleshooting.md

 # Troubleshooting common problems
 The following subsections outline the solutions to some common problems that may occur when first setting up a Keptn project to use the dynatrace-service.

-## Evaluation succeeds, but no evaluation was performed
+## Evaluation succeeds but no evaluation was performed

 Evaluation succeeds but the shipyard-controller reports:
 > `no evaluation performed by lighthouse because no SLI-provider configured for project dashboard-config-test`